-The module r.shaded.relief can take a parameter zmult which multiplies the elevation values relative
+The module r.shaded.relief can take a parameter zmult which multiplies the elevation values relative to the X-Y coordinate units so that the hillshade effect is even more pronounced.

-- Load the gtopo30 elevation raster as above, then start the GRASS toolbox and click on the GRASS shell.
-In the shell window type the command: r.shaded.relief map=gtopo30 shade=gtopo30_shade2 azimuth=315 zmult=3 and press Enter). - After the process finishes shift to the Browse tab and double click on the new gtopo30-shade2 raster to display in QGIS. - As explained above, shift the shaded relief raster below the gtopo30 raster in the Table of Contents, then check transparency of the colored gtopo30 layer.
-You should see that the 3D effect stands out more strongly compared to the first shaded relief map.
+• Load the gtopo30 elevation raster as above, then start the GRASS toolbox and click on the GRASS shell.
+In the shell window type the command: r.shaded.relief map=gtopo30 shade=gtopo30_shade2 azimuth=315 zmult=3 and press Enter).

-Figure 41: Displaying shaded relief created with the GRASS module r.shaded.relief Δ
+Figure 48: The GRASS shell, r.shaded.relief module 🚨